michaelshi-logdna/Log-Analysis-with-LogDNA/archive.md

 5. Click **Save**.

-After you save the configuration, logs are archived once a day.
+After you save the configuration, logs are archived once an hour.